-Srirupa Roy heads the research group “State and Democracy.”
+Srirupa Roy heads the research group

-Roy’s research interests include nationalism and the politics of identity; comparative-historical dynamics of state formation and transformation; democratic politics and economic liberalization.
+Prof. Roy’s research interests include nationalism and the politics of identity; comparative-historical dynamics of state formation and transformation; and democratic politics and economic liberalization.
 Her current project on media and democracy in India examines the impact of the Indian “television news revolution” (the dramatic growth of commercial television news channels in recent years) on democratic politics.